Celtic Folkweave: Aftermath

 All of the musicians on Celtic Folkweave would go on to make notable contributions to the Irish and Celtic music genres, with Molloy, Lunny, Ní Dhomhnaill, Ó Domhnaill, and Peoples ending up in The Bothy Band, one of the most influential bands playing Irish traditional music in the 1970s.
-A number of the album's songs would end up being recorded by The Bothy Band, including "The Hag at the Churn", "An Bothán A Bhaigh Fionnghuala", "The Banks of Claudy", and "The Heathery Hills of Yarrow".
+A number of the album's songs would end up being recorded by The Bothy Band, including "The Hag at the Churn", "An Bothán A Bha'ig Fionnghuala", "The Banks of Claudy", and "The Heathery Hills of Yarrow".
 Mícheál Ó Domhnaill would also go on to form partnerships with Kevin Burke and Billy Oskay.
 Mícheál and his sister Tríona would also go on to found the group Nightnoise, which enjoyed International success and inspired a generation of Irish musicians.

-Celtic Folkweave was never reissued in either LP or CD format.
-The master tapes of the recording may have been destroyed in a fire at one of the vinyl pressing plants of Polydor Ireland in 1982.
+The master tapes of Celtic Folkweave were thought to have been destroyed in a fire at one of the vinyl pressing plants of Polydor Ireland in 1982 but were later uncovered at Polydor France and the album was re-released in 2022 on vinyl and compact disc with five bonus tracks and sleeve notes by Mick Hanly and Leagues O'Toole.
 Copies of the original vinyl album Celtic Folkweave are considered rare collector's items.

 After the break-up of Monroe, Hanly returned to tour Brittany for two years and on his return recorded two Folk albums for the newly formed Mulligan Record label, A Kiss In the Morning Early and As I Went Over Blackwater, subsequent to which he toured extensively in Europe with ex Planxty member Andy Irvine.
 In 1983 he replaced Christy Moore as lead vocalist in the folk-rock band, Moving Hearts.
 After 14 months he left the band to concentrate on song writing.
 He signed a Publishing deal with Beann Eadair Music and a record deal with Ringsend Road records.
-He recorded three albums with Ringsend Road...All I Remember, Warts and All, and Happy Like This.
+He recorded three albums with Ringsend Road: All I Remember, Warts and All, and Happy Like This.

-None of these records were commercially successful, but the All I Remember album included the songs My Love is In America and Past the Point of Rescue.
-My Love is in America became a successful radio hit for Dolores Keane and Past the Point of Rescue became a major hit for American Country star Hal Ketchum, reaching No 2 in the Billboard Country charts and received a BMI Two Million radio plays award.
+None of these records was commercially successful, but the All I Remember album included the songs "My Love is In America", which became a successful radio hit for Dolores Keane, and "Past the Point of Rescue", which became a major hit for American Country star Hal Ketchum, reaching No 2 in the Billboard Country charts and received a BMI Two Million radio plays award.
 The song was also a hit in Norway for the Hellbillies and a hit in Ireland for Mary Black.

-He continues to record and write.
-His latest album for Celtic Collections, Homeland was released in 2016.
+Hanly continues to record and write and in 2016 released the album Homeland for Celtic Collections.